openenergymonitor/emontx4/readme.md

 # EmonTx v4

 The emonTx v4 is an energy monitoring transmitter unit that can monitor up to 6 AC circuits using CT sensors and the OpenEnergyMonitor 1-3 phase voltage sensing unit.
 At it's core is a Microchip AVR128DB48 microcontroller - responsible for sampling the current and voltage waveforms and calculating the power and energy values.
-These are then either transmitted to a emonPi or emonBase base-station via the 433MHz radio link or sent directly to a remote EmonCMS server using an optional ESP32 WiFi adapter.
 The emonTx v4 also supports temperature sensing and pulse counting.

+Data from the emonTx can be transmitted over the 433 Mhz RFM69cw radio link or read directly using a USB cable from an emonBase or emonPi.
+A number of adapter boards are also available to provide internal connectivity options via ESP32, ESP8266, Pi Pico W and Pi Zero W.

 ![emontx4.jpg](emontx4.jpg)